bhontz/STEMExpo/README.md

 **Version History**

+2019-12-5: Integrated Firebase supporting persistence in the DetailedViewController checkbox selection.
+Retained MainViewController search bar functionality. (merged into development branch)

+2019-11-18: Added feature that will present a Call / Cancel dialog when a phone number (within the detailed view) is clicked on.
+Created branch callphone to serve as an illustration on how to branch and merge back into the development branch.

 2019-11-16:  Selectable list of STEMExpo companies, clicking on a list element displays the record details on a second scene, Cancel from that scene returns to the main scene.
 Entering search bar text will filter the selectable list down to any substring of the Company field.
 Search bar text that doesn't match any Company field text returns the full list.

-2019-11-18: Added feature that will present a Call / Cancel dialog when a phone number (within the detailed view) is clicked on.
-Created branch callphone to serve as an illustration on how to branch and merge back into the development branch.

 > Written with [StackEdit](https://stackedit.io/).